History of Bangladeshis in the United Kingdom: Early history of Bangladeshis in Britain

 Many middle-class Sylhetis believed that seafaring was a historical and cultural inheritance due to a proportion of their community being descended from foreign traders, lascars and businessman from the Middle East and Central Asia who migrated before and after the Muslim conquest of Sylhet in 1303.
 Khala Miah claimed this was a very encouraging factor for Sylhetis to travel to Calcutta aiming to eventually reach the United States and United Kingdom.
 A crew of lascars would be led by a Serang.
 Serangs were ordered to recruit crew members themselves by the British and so they would go into their own villages and areas in the Sylhet region often recruiting their family and neighbours.
 The British had no problem with this as it guaranteed the group of lascars would be in harmony.
 According to lascars Moklis Miah and Mothosir Ali, up to forty lascars from the same village would be in the same ship.

-Shah Abdul Majid Qureshi is said to be the first Sylheti to open a restaurant in the country.
-It was called Dilkush Delight and located in Soho.
+Shah Abdul Majid Qureshi claimed to be the first Sylheti to open a restaurant in the country.
+It was called Dilkush and was located in Soho.
 Another one of his restaurants, known as India Centre, alongside early Sylheti migrant Ayub Ali Master's Shah Jolal cafe, became hub for the British Asian community and was sites where the India League would hold meetings attracting influential figures such as Subhas Chandra Bose, Krishna Menon and Mulk Raj Anand.
 Ali was an influential figure who supported working-class lascars, providing them food and shelter.
 In 1943, Qureshi and Ali founded the Indian Seamen's Welfare League which ensured social welfare for British Asians.
 Ayub Ali was also the president of the United Kingdom Muslim League having links with Liaquat Ali Khan and Mohammad Ali Jinnah.

-Due to the lack of Sylheti women in Britain at the time, partially due to restrictions on South Asian sailors on British ships, some early Bengali sailors settled down and took local white British wives.
+Due to the lack of Sylheti women in Britain at the time, partially due to restrictions on Indian sailors on British ships, some early Bengali sailors settled down and took local white British wives.
 As a result, most early British-born Bengalis were usually 'mixed-race' ('Anglo-Indian' or 'Eurasian'), with notable examples including Albert Mahomet and Frederick Akbar Mahomed.
-Most of these mixed-race individuals assimilated into British society through marriage with the local white population, thus there was never a permanent British Bengali community until Bangladeshi women began arriving in large numbers in the 1970s.
+Most of these mixed-race individuals assimilated into British society through marriage with the local white population, thus there was never a permanent British Bengali community until Bangladeshi women began arriving in large numbers in the 1970s (after the independence of Bangladesh).
 From the 1970s onward, a majority of Bangladeshis chose to marry among one another, leading to the establishment of a permanent British Bangladeshi community.